RishiBaijal/nilmtkrishi.github.io/content/Technical/nilmEval.md

 1. It relies on Hidden Markov Models (HMMs) and the Viterbi algorithm inorder to disaggregate the electricity consumption of a household.
 2. It determines the most likely sequences of states
 3. It uses a semi-supervised learning process in order to determine the transition probabilities and the power demand of each appliance.
-4. It evaluates

 Baranski's algorithm
 -------------------

+1. It finds patterns in the electric usage of a house and attributes those patterns to individual appliances.
+2. It is unsupervised, and therefore it has the advantage of being able to operate without knowing what appliances are there in the household.

 Weiss' algorithm
 ----------------

+1. Weiss' algortihm depends on switching events from the household electricity consumption and attributes that to the best match in a signature database.
+2. Weiss' algorithm has been treated as a supervised learning approach.

 Kolter's algorithm
 ------------------

+1. This is similar to Parson's algorithm in that it uses Hidden Markov Models in order to disaggregate the electricity consumption of the household.
+2. It analyses the ON cycle of the appliance, and then it tries to recognize the appliance by analysing its on cycle.
+(It models this data as an HMM)